IncandelaLab/SharedUI/README.md

 This GUI requires Python 3.
 It's been tested thoroughly with Python 3.7+ and less thoroughly with Python 3.6; versions 3.4 and earlier are incompatible with PyQt5.

 Additionally, the GUI has been deveoped on a Mac machine, and may run into issues on other operating systems.
-(Linux might be fine; Windows will likely cause problems.
-This still needs to be tested.)
+(Update:  The GUI appears to work fine on Windows, but has not been extensively tested yet.)

 To install the GUI, simply download and clone the git repository: